stowball/hucssley/README.md

 #### Non-parent modules: `focus, hocus, hover, print, reduced-motion, responsive`

-When you want to use class names scoped to "non-parent" modules, it follows a pattern of `[module-name][-module-variant])?--[base-class]`, for instance:
+When you want to use class names scoped to “non-parent” modules, it follows a pattern of `[module-name][-module-variant])?--[base-class]`, for instance:

 ```css
 .bp-768--align-items-center